| Malibu lies at the base of the Santa Monica Mountains along the southern edge of California's Transverse

 proximity, all within reasonable distances of metro-politan centers, gives Malibu its especially desirable

 character.
 Nevertheless, this comes with disadvantages beyond those of traffic congestion and high real estate values.
+In terms of physical risk, south-facing mountain slopes open to high-intensity rain storms are therefore locally

 prone to landsliding.
 Furthermore, along the base of the mountains lies the potentially active Malibu Coast